 Getting Your Employees to Buy Into an Electronic Document and Record Management System.

-However, if you haven’t already done much to standardize your electronic document management system processes and switch them on, it may not be as simple as it appears.
+However, if you haven’t already done much to standardize your digital records management system processes and switch them on, it may not be as simple as it appears.
 Instead, you’ll need to persuade your staff to accept the change to get the most out of it.

 Here’s how to accomplish it.